etzikun/Redshift/README.md

 normally.

 ## Security

+The prebuilt binaries are not Authenticode-signed.
+Windows SmartScreen may show **Windows protected your PC**.
+If you trust this build, use **More info** and **Run anyway**.
+Do not turn SmartScreen off.

+Windows 11 **Smart App Control** may block unsigned software and does not offer per-app exceptions.
+Do not disable it solely to run Redshift.

 Redshift is not a security boundary.
 Discord retains its normal access to files, devices, the network, windows, and other user resources, and it can detect the